onedayatatime/spiritsoulbody/docs/evil-spirit.md

 #### They can rob people of speech
 > A man in the crowd answered, “Teacher, I brought you my son, who is possessed by a spirit that has robbed him of speech - **Mark 9:17**

+#### They can predict future
+> Once when we were going to the place of prayer, we were met by a female slave who had a spirit by which she predicted the future.
+She earned a great deal of money for her owners by fortune-telling. - **Acts 16:16**

+#### They can answer intelligently
+> One day the evil spirit answered them, “Jesus I know, and Paul I know about, but who are you?” - **Acts 19:15**
+> Then the man who had the evil spirit jumped on them and overpowered them all.
+He gave them such a beating that they ran out of the house naked and bleeding. - **Acts 19:16**

 ### Impure spirit(s) and Jesus